cubantonystark/_synth_nerf_dataset_creator/README.md

 # Synthetic NeRF Dataset creation tool
-(preliminary writeup) I will add more as time allows.
+(Preliminary writeup) I will add more as time allows.

-Feel free to use and enhance. i wrote this in a couple hours and some of the code might not be pythonic enough.
+Feel free to use and enhance.
+I wrote this in a couple hours and some of the code might not be pythonic enough.
 You are more than welcome to contribute to this effort.<br>
 <br>
 I will add compatibility results shortly.<br>

-I just put together this dataset creation tool to leverage the power of [AI葵 kwea123's](https://github.com/kwea123) [amazing pure pytorch+cuda trained with pytorch-lightning implementation](https://github.com/kwea123/ngp_pl).
-This tool uses the colmap2nerf script from [NVIDIA's Instant NeRF implementation](https://github.com/NVlabs/instant-ngp)
+I just put together this dataset creation tool to leverage the power of [AI葵 kwea123's](https://github.com/kwea123) amazing pure [pytorch+cuda trained with pytorch-lightning implementation](https://github.com/kwea123/ngp_pl).
+This tool uses the colmap2nerf script from [NVIDIA's Instant NeRF implementation](https://github.com/NVlabs/instant-ngp) and produces a Synthetic NeRF dataset formated like the ones in [Facebook Research NSVF Synthetic NeRF datasets] (https://github.com/facebookresearch/NSVF#dataset).

 # Usage
 Have colmap installed in your system and added to your system PATH.<br>